 I initially felt that these two characters were poor replacements for Martin Freeman’s Lester Nygaard.
-Since then they have recently become the most interesting characters in the series.
-They are the two for whom the ambitions and desires of American marketing are their one true god.
+Since then, they have recently become the most interesting characters in the series.
+They are the two for whom the ambitions and desires of American marketing are their true gods.
 Both want their own vision of an advertised, regurgitated, idealised future.
 Ed wants to be his own boss, live in his family home and have children.
 Peggy (Kirsten Dunst) wants to carve out her own legacy; be a proactive, feminist superwoman whose life is worthy of immortalisation on the cover of a women’s magazine.
-Their characters are the personification of the obsession America has with personal development, independence and achieving.
+Their characters are the personification of the obsession America has with rugged individualism.

 I still have some reservations about how the show handles itself.
 I’m still paranoid that the UFO they’re teasing will show up at the end of the series as a gigantic Deus Ex Machina.
 I’m not entirely convinced by Jeffrey Donovan as a menacing, alpha male presence.
 And I still can’t forgive them for making Nick Offerman shave off his moustache.
 Yes, the beard is magnificent, but without that moustache to guide me like the flame on top of the Statue of Liberty through the murky fog of millennial ethics, I just don’t where the line between right and wrong is anymore.